mrichar1/clipster/README.md

 # Maximum file size is: 'history_size * max_input * 2' (defaults: 10MB)
 history_file = %(data_dir)s/history

 # Number of items to save in the history file for each selection.
+0 - don't save history.
 history_size = 200

 # Time in seconds to flush history to disk, if changed